prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

 as an autonomous zone of action.

-But as Lewison, the farmer, reflects on the whole incident, he recognizes that the structures Truslow and Hornung manipulate are not the bounded arena of unlimited agency they think it is.
-They are entangled with a much larger set of overlapping systems and unintended consequences, which as a whole Norris represents as a single machine:
+But as Lewison, the farmer, reflects on the whole incident, he recognizes that the structure Truslow and Hornung manipulate is not the bounded arena of unlimited agency they think it is.
+They are entangled with a much larger set of overlapping systems and unintended consequences, which Norris represents as a single machine:

 > Caught once in the cogs and wheels of a great and terrible engine, he